Markelloff2004/FinanceTelegramBot/README.md

 ## Overview

 FinanceTelegramBot offers the following features:
-- **Stock Information**: Get real-time stock quotes and market data.
+- **Expense Tracking:** Record your expenses and categorize them for better organization.
-- **Currency Conversion**: Convert between different currencies using up-to-date exchange rates.
+- **Income Tracking:** Track your sources of income and monitor your financial inflows.
-- **Financial News**: Fetch the latest financial news from top sources.
+- **Statistics:** Generate statistics and visualize your financial data for better insights.
-- **Portfolio Management**: Manage your investment portfolio and track your assets.
+- **Graphical Representation:** View pie charts representing your income and expenses for easy understanding.

 ## Installation